Small steps to becoming a more sustainable and responsible tourist

 water containers, the bigger the better.
 Something we learnt to do as we travelled and at least then you have one big bottle

-which you can take your refills from, rather than buying a crazy number of
+which you can take your refills from, rather than buying a vast number of

 small bottles.